Breast cancer overview

 Are there any new developments in treating my disease?

-Partial breast irradiation with brachytherapy or IMRT is being explored and compared to whole breast irradiation.
-Additionally, hypofractionated whole breast radiation therapy (shorter course of radiation therapy at higher doses per day) is currently under investigation.
+Partial breast irradiation with brachytherapy and IORT or IMRT is being explored and compared to whole breast irradiation.
+Additionally, hypofractionated whole breast radiation therapy (shorter course of radiation therapy at higher doses per day) is becoming more common in North America.

 For information and resources about clinical trials and to learn about current clinical trials being conducted, see...